 Tomato, Corn and Zucchini Risotto

-san diego comic con 2012 - inside san diego comic con 2012 - games
+san diego comic con 2012 - insidesan diego comic con 2012 - games

 I loved the Hilton San Diego Bayfront Hotel.
 Beautiful lobby.
 Amazing views and lovely rooms.
 Great customer service too!
 I missed the flashmob the staff performed that morning.